-The department has consulted with Korea and Australian state and territory governments during the preparation of this draft report.
 The department provided a draft pest categorisation to Australian state and territory agricultural departments, for their advance consideration of regional pests.

-For the first time, the department is using a Biosecurity Liaison Officer in this risk analysis to enhance two-way communication.
+For the first time, the department used a Biosecurity Liaison Officer in this risk analysis to enhance two-way communication with stakeholders.
 The Biosecurity Liaison Officer has conducted face-to-face meetings across Australia with representatives from the strawberry industry and regional representative bodies to discuss the risk analysis process.
-The Biosecurity Liaison Officer will continue to engage with stakeholders throughout this risk analysis.